hkbakke/rsync-backup/README.md

 `~/.ssh/authorized_keys` for the backup user on the source host.
 Configure the path to the private key in the backup configuration file.

+### Create the global configuration file
+Place a file called `rsync-backup.conf` in the directory root.
+An example config is included for reference.

 ### Create a configuration and rules file
 Place a configuration file and a rsync rules-file in the conf.d directory for each backup job.
 Please see the example configuration file for additional